The-Obstacle-Is-The-Way/Clarity-AI-Frontend/README.md

 ## Project Status

-This frontend implementation is ready to connect with the Novamind Digital Twin backend services for a comprehensive psychiatric digital twin platform.
+This frontend implementation is ready to connect with the Clarity-AI Psychiatry Digital Twin backend services for a comprehensive psychiatric digital twin platform.

 ## Configuration Management